Can meconium aspiration cause brain injury?

 How should the presence of meconium in labour affect the mother’s maternity care?

-The baby’s heart-rate and maternal contractions should be continuously monitored by CTG (cardiotocograph) and if there are any other worrying signs or abnormalities, an obstetrician should be asked to review the labour and consider whether the baby needs to be delivered quickly by an instrumental delivery or by caesarean section.
+The baby’s heart-rate and maternal contractions should be continuously monitored by CTG (cardiotocograph) and, if there are any other worrying signs or abnormalities, an obstetrician should be asked to review the labour and consider whether the baby needs to be delivered quickly by an instrumental delivery or by caesarean section.

-The midwives should warn the neonatal unit paediatricians that a baby with potential meconium aspiration is about to be born so that they attend the delivery and are ready, properly equipped and waiting to take immediate steps to clear the baby’s airways and lungs, and resuscitate or ventilate the baby if necessary.
+The midwives should warn the neonatal unit paediatricians that a baby with potential meconium aspiration is about to be born, so that they attend the delivery and are ready, properly equipped and waiting to take immediate steps to clear the baby’s airways and lungs, and resuscitate or ventilate the baby if necessary.

 Short term signs of respiratory distress from meconium aspiration include:

-• Retraction or distention of the chest
+• retraction or distention of the chest;

-• Grunting
+• grunting;

-• Cyanosis (blue colouring of the skin from lack of oxygen saturation)
+• cyanosis (blue colouring of the skin from lack of oxygen saturation).

-Permanent damage from severe meconium aspiration includes:
+Permanent injury from meconium aspiration may lead to:

 They have a great deal of knowledge and expertise, and client care seems to be their top priority.